AmitGini/Graph-Algorithms/README.md

 - `Matrix` = `vector<vector<int>>` - Double array of integers
 - `Matrix myTransposeMatrix` - The transpose of the matrix, updated after loading the matrix.
 - `size_t numVertices` - The number of vertices in the graph, updated after loading the matrix.
+- `size_t numEdges` - The number of edges in the graph, updated after loading the matrix.
-- `bool isUndirect` - True - Undirected Graph, False - Directed, default value false, after loading matrix updated if needed.
+- `bool isUndirected` - True - Undirected Graph, False - Directed, default value false, after loading matrix updated if needed.
 - `bool isWeighted` - True - Weighted Graph, False - Unweighted Graph, default value false, after loading matrix updated if needed.

 ### Graph Methods:
 **Set Methods(private):**
-- `updateGraphProperty()` - Update the graph properties(transpose, isWeighted, isUndirect) after loading the matrix.
+- `updateGraphProperty()` - Update the graph properties(transpose, isWeighted, isUndirected) after loading the matrix.
 **Set Methods(public):**
 - `void loadGraph(const Matrix matrixArg)` - load matrix to the graph, and calling updateGraphProperty() to update the graph properties.
 - `void printGraph() const` - Print the graph will print on the output screen the number of edges and vertices in the graph.